March 27–29, 2023 | Hyatt Regency, San Francisco Airport, California

 Sponsored by the Association for the Advancement of Artificial Intelligence

-The Association for the Advancement of Artificial Intelligence is pleased to present the 2023 Spring Symposium Series, to be held at the Hyatt Regency, San Francisco Airport, California, March 27-29.
+The Association for the Advancement of Artificial Intelligence presented the 2023 Spring Symposium Series at the Hyatt Regency, San Francisco Airport, California, March 27-29.

 Symposia generally range from 40–75 participants each.
-Participation will be open to active participants as well as other interested individuals on a first-come, first-served basis.
-Each participant will be expected to attend a single symposium.
+Participation was open to active participants as well as other interested individuals on a first-come, first-served basis.
+Each participant was expected to attend a single symposium.